John-E-Davidson72/-https-John-E-Davidson72.github.io/projects.md

 Have some plans for this one;

 * Build out - add WTForms, CSRF, persistence layer + login / sessions / user management
-* Add extra functionality - currency selection + more app modules such as ROI calculation
+* Add extra functionality - currency selection + add other app modules such as ROI calculation
-* Make single page app
 * Improve UX - enhance chart interactivity with Plotly or similar framework

 ----